linnnsss/axon-docs/docs/devops/configuration.md

 ### privkey

 The private key for the HTTP listening port node, used for handshake and message signing.
 Privkey can be directly written in the configuration file or read from an environment variable.
-For instance, privkey = "A" refers to the privkey fetches its value from Environment Variable A.
+For instance, `privkey = A` refers to the privkey fetches its value from Environment Variable A.

 | Value Type| Default Value| Unit | Optional |
 | --------- | ------------ | ---- | -------- |